A. E. Heath: Career

-Heath was a teacher at Oundle School, and subsequently science master at Bedales School, where one of the students he encouraged was Robin Hill, who went on to be a plant biochemist.
-He was later a lecturer at the universities of Manchester and Liverpool.
+He was a teacher at Oundle School, and subsequently science master at Bedales School, where one of the students he encouraged was Robin Hill, who went on to be a plant biochemist.
+Heath can be placed at Bedales between at least 1916 and 1917.
+"A. E. HEATH, M.A." of "The Flat, Steep, Petersfield" is recorded as having being elected to membership of the Aristotelian Society in 1918, and at the society meeting of 17 March 1919 delivered "The Scope of the Scientific Method".